 dismounts, walk over to the dog, flushes the bird or birds. and shoots blanks into

 the air.
 The winners are awarded their place according to their range, speed, class,

 style, and handling as well as their bird finding ability.

-Of the many field trials in Bullock County from November through March, there are three championships, two professional and one amateur.
-The February amateur championship, namely The National Amateur Free-for-All, might be termed the main event as it attracts visitors from all over the United States, even occasional visitors from a foreign country; also a large gallery of riders, sometimes more than 500 people.
+Of the many field trials in Bullock County from October through March, there are several championships, both for professional handlers and amateurs.
+The National Amateur Free-for-All Championship, might be termed the main event as it attracts visitors from all over the United States, even occasional visitors from foreign countries.
+It is not unusual to have a large gallery of riders watching the braces.

-The city of Union Springs, the Bird Dog Field Trial Capital of the World, welcomes hundreds of tourists during the annual event.
-Downtown stores have window displays decorated by local organizations using a field trial theme.
+The city of Union Springs, the Bird Dog Field Trial Capital of the World, welcomes hundreds of tourists during the field trial season.
+In February, downtown stores have window displays decorated by local organizations using a field trial theme.
 Visitors often stop to take photos of the Bird Dog Monument and Field Trial Mural, each a tribute to the dogs and the men and women who compete in the sport of Field Trials.
 Many festive activities held in conjunction with the trials make a visit during this time a memory to be treasured.